Steve Montador: Death

 On February 15, 2015, Montador was found dead in his Mississauga home.
 According to his brother, "he just either stopped breathing or his heart went".
 Four days after his death, Montador's girlfriend gave birth to their son.

 Montador's death at age 35 was a shock to players throughout the NHL; many of his former teammates spoke positively of his influence and attitude.
 Daniel Carcillo reflected on his friendship with Montador in an interview for The Players' Tribune and cited Montador as a positive influence who helped him overcome his substance abuse problems.
 Carcillo noted that he witnessed Montador's mental state slowly deteriorate before his death and called upon the NHL community to establish a formal exit-procedure for players having post-concussion syndrome.
 Chris Montador had also noted a change in Steve's behavior prior to his death.

 Researchers studying Montador's brain noted that he had suffered from chronic traumatic encephalopathy (CTE), a degenerative brain condition that doctors have noted is caused by concussions.
 As a consequence of the revelation, lawyers representing his estate stated their intention to file a lawsuit against the NHL.
+That lawsuit was terminated in late 2020, but was renewed in October 2021.